-710 - Intro to Music Theory (Offered during 2022-23 school year)
+710 - Intro to Music Theory

 The purpose of this class is to give students basic instruction in musical theory and composition.
 The course content will be equivalent to that of a first semester college level music theory course.
 Students will demonstrate their ability to read music specifically related to note letter names, note values, intervals, major and minor scales, and chords.